zammad/zammad-org/src/en/tutorials/migrate.md

 it in the log in screen by clicking the "Or migrate from another system" link at the bottom.

-Depending on the the number of users, tickets and Zendesk plan, this may take a while.
+Depending on the number of users, tickets and Zendesk plan, this may take a while.

 === Via Console